bustoutsolutions/siesta/Docs/configuration.md

       // Rerun existing configuration closure using new value invalidateConfiguration()

-      // Wipe any Siesta’s cached state if auth token changes wipeResources()
+      // Wipe any cached state if auth token changes wipeResources()
     }
   }